OffersEnd of tab panel

 Experience the wealth of museums, art, gardens and theatre brimming in this city and all within close reach of our hotel in Gainesville, FL.
 Golfers can enjoy several golf courses within less than 15 minutes of our Gainesville hotel with one featuring lights for night play.

-We’re located in Gainesville's popular restaurant row area; however, we offer an in-suite kitchen, complete with refrigerator, ice maker, dishwasher, convection oven and microwave, and spacious dining and living room area as well.
+We’re located in Gainesville's popular restaurant row area; however, we offer an in-suite kitchen, complete with refrigerator, ice maker, dishwasher, toaster oven and microwave, and spacious dining and living room area as well.
 The possibilities are endless, but the choice is yours!

 Book your next stay online with Homewood Suites Gainesville hotel.